 Emerging Draft Local Plan

-Following the previous Regulation 19 Consultation in autumn and winter of 2024, we are undertaking a second Regulation 19 consultation - focused specifically on three policies, five site allocations and several evidence documents - to address issues of soundness raised by stakeholders.
+The Council undertook a second ‘focused’ Regulation 19 consultation (from 20 June 2025 to 1 August 2025) - which focused specifically on three policies, five site allocations and several evidence documents - to address issues of soundness raised by stakeholders.
+Prior to this, the council carried out a consultation (under Regulation 19) on the full Local Plan in Autumn/Winter of 2024.
+Both consultations have now closed.

 What is the Local Plan and why are we reviewing it?